felixludos/omni-fig/README.rst

 .. install-marker-do-not-remove

-Everything is tested with Python 3.7 on Ubuntu 18.04 and Windows 10, but in principle it should work on any system that can handle the dependencies.
+Everything is tested with Python 3.7 on Ubuntu 18.04 and Windows 11, but in principle it should work on any system that can handle the dependencies.

-You can install this package through pip:
+The easiest way to install the package is with pip:

 .. code-block:: bash

     pip install omnifig

-You can clone this repo and install the local version for development:
+If you want to explore the examples or want to contribute to the project, you can clone the repository and install the package in development mode:

 .. code-block:: bash

     git clone https://github.com/felixludos/omni-fig
     pip install -e ./omni-fig

 .. end-install-marker-do-not-remove